pszufe/OSMToolset.jl/docs/src/visualize.md

 ![POI Visualization](poiviz.png)

-### Buidling walkability index and vizualisation with OpenStreetMapX
+### Buidling walkability index and vizualisation with OpenStreetMapXPlot

+In this example we download a map from the Overpass API.
+Next,

 ```julia
 using Pkg